 Vote Hemp has been working since 2000 to move federal regulation of industrial hemp farming out of the hands of the Drug Enforcement Administration (DEA) to state departments of agriculture.

 Vote Hemp also works to defend against any new laws, regulations or policies that would prohibit or restrict hemp commerce.

 Vote Hemp is not a drug policy organization, nor do we take positions on drug policy issues other than the improper classification of hemp as a drug.

-Vote Hemp was founded in May 2000 by members of the hemp industry and was incorporated in the District of Columbia as a non-profit 501(c)4 organization.
+Vote Hemp was founded in May 2000 by members of the hemp industry and was incorporated as a non-profit 501(c)4 advocacy organization.
 Since then Vote Hemp has been the unquestionable lead political organization of the hemp industry.
 We have demonstrated that Vote Hemp is a strategic organization working for meaningful change in Washington, DC, a necessary precursor to expanding the hemp industry in the U.S. and worldwide.